-There are a few real world examples that social proof can help in commerce.
-Theatres sometimes have planted audience members; the “plants” are given directions when to clap or to give a standing ovation.
-The general audience usually follows the planted audience members’ lead as a sign of the performance quality.
+There are many real world examples that social proof can help in business applications.
+Theatres sometimes have planted audience members.
+The “plants” are given directions when to clap or to give a standing ovation.
+The general audience usually follows the planted audience members’ lead as a sign of performance quality.
 Social proof is also very common in social media.
-A user of a social network is perceived to be more trustworthy and reputable when they have millions of followers than a user who only has a few thousand followers.
+A user of a social network is perceived to be more trustworthy and reputable when they have millions of followers than a user who only has a few.
 In business social proof is used extensively in the marketing and sales of products to consumers.

 You can see how social proof can easily affect a great number of people.
 How can you harness this phenomenon for your own business?
-Now-a-days, the medium for social proof would be the internet/social media as it has such an incredible reach/audience.
-Here are some effective social proof strategies you can use for your business.
+Nowadays, the medium for social proof would be the internet/social media.
+It has such an incredible reach and a diverse audience.
+Why not try some of these effective social proof strategies:

-Testimonials: due to the objectivity of testimonials, someone not involved with your company does the talking; it seems to increase the testimonial credibility.
+Testimonials: due to the objectivity of testimonials, someone not involved with your company does the talking.
+This makes it seem so much more credible.
 Learn more about the power of testimonials at http://www.onhold.on.ca/the-power-of-testimonials/.

 Ratings and Reviews: ratings use a scoring system, most commonly a 5-star rating system.
-It’s a quick way for some to see how good a product/service is and how many people have rated and reviewed it.
+It’s a quick way for us to see how good a product or service is based on how many people have rated and reviewed it.

-Influencer Endorsements: having a well-known person, that your audience respects, give you an endorsement gives your brand more credibility.
-The endorsement should be displayed where it will have a large reach (e.g., your website).
+Influencer Endorsements: having a well-known person that your audience respects give you an endorsement will enhance the perception of your brand’s value.
+Be sure to display the endorsement where it will have a large reach (e.g., your website).